 Local, state, and federal government websites often end in .gov.
 State of Georgia government websites and email systems use “georgia.gov” or “ga.gov” at the end of the address.
 Before sharing sensitive or personal information, make sure you’re on an official state website.

 Call 1-800-GEORGIA to verify that a website is an official website of the State of Georgia.

-Atlanta, GA – Governor Brian P. Kemp today announced that FanDuel Group, a leading sports-tech entertainment company, will invest more than $15 million in opening a technology campus in Atlanta, creating more than 900 jobs over the next five years.
-This new state-of-the-art facility will primarily focus on supporting the company’s product development, tech, and IT operations.
+Columbus, GA – Today Governor Brian P. Kemp announced that AFB International, a global manufacturer of pet food ingredients, will invest more than $79 million in a new facility in Columbus, Georgia, creating more than 100 new jobs in the next five years.

 Atlanta, GA – Today, governors of the following states, led by Georgia Governor Brian P. Kemp and South Carolina Governor Henry McMaster, united in providing a response to Democrats' reckless tax and spending proposals: Georgia, South Carolina, Alabama, Arizona, Arkansas, Florida, Idaho, Indiana, Iowa, Mississippi, Missouri, Montana, Nebraska, North Dakota, New Hampshire, Oklahoma, South Dakota, Tennessee, Texas, Utah, Virginia, and Wyoming.